-This article explains all the technical requirements for uploading icons to Iconfinder.
-If upload specifications are not met, upload might fail or the icons might be rejected by our Content Review team.
+This article explains all the technical requirements for uploading icons and illustrations to Iconfinder.
+If upload specifications are not met, upload might fail or the items might be rejected by our Content Review team.

-Before uploading icons, make sure to check the list of upload requirements for icons:
+Before uploading, make sure to check the list of upload requirements for icons and illustrations:

 We are looking for graphics that are "iconic" in nature.
 By "iconic" we mean simplified, idealized, and/or stylized images that represent an action, object, or idea.